 Sean, we are at a turning point in the United States of America right now.

-You've seen the day.
+You've seen the daughter-I'm sorry.

-I think he's got a sports illustrated football phone.
+I think he's got a Sports Illustrated football phone.

 We'll try and get the governor back here.